grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 }
 ```

-The `DataSourceHttpSettings` will display a form with all the options for the user to configure an http endpoint, including authentication, TLS, cookies and timeout.
+The `DataSourceHttpSettings` will display a form with all the options for the user to configure an HTTP endpoint, including authentication, TLS, cookies, and timeout.

 ### Step 2: Use the data proxy in your data source plugin